Yilan Creole Japanese: Consonants

-Yilan Creole has the following twenty-two consonants from Japanese and Atayal.
+Yilan Creole has the following nineteen consonants.
 The orthography is given in angle brackets where it differs from the IPA symbol.

-Japanese consonants that Yilan Creole has inherited include the voiced stops [b], [d] and [g], voiced alveolar fricative [z], alveo-palatal fricative [ɕ], alveolar affricate [ts], and alveo-palatal affricates [tɕ] and [dʑ].
-It does not have the bilabial fricative [Φ] and uvular nasal [N] found in Japanese, however.

-Atayal consonants the Yilan Creole has inherited include the glottal stop [ʔ], alveolar liquid [l], and velar fricative [x].
-It does not have the uvular stop [q] of Atayal.
-Some other features that Yilan Creole adopted from Atayal are the consonants [t] and [k] can occur word-finally, velar nasal [ŋ] can appear in the word-initial also word-final position, and fricatives [s], [x] and [h] can occur in word-final position.
-In some Japanese-based words, [l] has taken place of [r], such as ‘to sit’ becoming ‘to sit’ in Yilan Creole.
-The phoneme [l] similarly does this with [d] in many Japanese based words.
+Consonants in Yilan Creole are mostly identical to those of Atayal but it lacks the uvular stop /q/.
+It acquired the voiced stop /d/ from Japanese, which is only found in loanwords.

 Vowels

-Yilan Creole vowels consist of [a], [i], [u], [e] and [o] which derive from both Japanese and Atayal, but also [ə] which derives specifically from Atayal.
-However, [u] in Yilan Creole resembles the rounded [u] of Atayal instead of the unrounded [ɯ] in Japanese.
+Yilan Creole vowels consist of /a/, /i/, /u/, /e/ and /o/ which derive from both Japanese and Atayal, but also /ə/, which is inherited from Atayal.
+The rounding of /u/ in Yilan Creole is that of the protrusion of [u] in Atayal, as opposed to the compression of [ɯᵝ] in Standard Japanese.

-Long consonants and vowels from Japanese words are often shortened in Yilan Creole, where gakkô ‘school’ in Japanese becomes gako ‘school’ in Yilan Creole.
+Long consonants and vowels from Japanese words are often shortened in Yilan Creole, where gakkō 'school' in Japanese becomes gako 'school' in Yilan Creole.

 Stress

 Stress in Yilan Creole falls on the final syllable as it does in the Atayal language.

 Grammar

 Morphology

-Although Yilan Creole verbs derive from Japanese and Atayal, verb conjugation patterns uniquely differ in some aspects.
+Although Yilan Creole verbs are derived from Japanese and Atayal, verb conjugation patterns uniquely differ in some aspects.
 Tense is noted through the use of affixes and temporal adverbs together.
-Atayal based verbs will still use Japanese affixation.
+Atayal-based verbs will still use Japanese affixation.
 Some processes of negation in Yilan Creole use Japanese derived forms to accommodate the realis mood that is part of Atayal grammar.